-Revision: HCFA-PM-95-3 (MB) May 1995 ATTACHMENT 4.17-A Page 4 STATE PLAN UNDER TITLE XIX OF THE SOCIAL SECURITY ACT State/Territory: North Carolina cant's ownership interest in the real property was acquired at a beneficiary's death, as evidenced by a valid and properly By the most current County By an appraisal of the prop applicant, by an appraiser 1 Appraisal Board; Effective eligibility ceiling shall be in s than \$100,000 determined as follows: tax assessment value of the property; or erty, obtained at the expense of the qualified undue hardship icensed by and in good standing with the North Carolina January 1, 2025, the foregoing real property value increased every five years by a percentage equal to the Federal Housing Finance Agency House Price Index for e.
-The qualified undue hardship appli cant is residing on and has continuously resided on the real a; and cant resided on the real property for at least 12 months usly until the date of the decedent's death; and f.
-The gross income available to the qualified undue hardship applicant and his or her spouse and er household is below 200 percent of the federal poverty g.
-Effective for dates of death on or after J applicant and his or her spouse and rela qualified undue hardship applicant's ter below twenty-five thousand dollars (\$2 eligibility ceiling shall be increased eve anuary 1, 2023 the assets of the qualified undue hardship ted family members in his or her household, excluding the ancy in common interest in the real property, are valued 5,000).
-Effective January 1, 2025, the foregoing asset value ry five years by a percentage equal to the percentage increase ban Consumers (CPI-U) as published by the Bureau of Labor В. and only as long as the qualified undue hardship a during the lifetime of the qualified undue hardship applicant pplicant continues to meet the criteria for one of the undue icaid estate recovery based on undue hardship only applies as owing property: definition, the property of the decedent's esta o meets the criteria for the first undue hardship the that serves as the sole source of income; or o meets the criteria for the second or third undue hardship alified undue hardship applicant resides. e State Medicaid agency may continue to pursue its neficiary's estate that is not subject to the undue har The following standards and procedures are used by the State for waiving or deferring estate recoveries when recovery would cause an undue hardship, and when recovery is not cost-effective:
+Revision: HCFA-PM-95-3 (MB) ATTACHMENT 4.17-A May 1995 Page 4

+- c.
+The real property has a value of less than \$100,000 determined as follows: - (1) By the most current County tax assessment value of the property; or By an appraisal of the property, obtained at the expense of the qualified undue hardship applicant, by an appraiser licensed by and in good standing with the North Carolina Appraisal Board; Effective January 1, 2025, the foregoing real property value eligibility ceiling shall be increased every five years by a percentage equal to the percentage increase in the Federal Housing Finance Agency House Price Index for North Carolina. - d.
+The qualified undue hardship applicant is residing on and has continuously resided on the real property since the decedent's death; and - e.
+The qualified undue hardship applicant resided on the real property for at least 12 months immediately prior to and continuously until the date of the decedent's death; and - f.
+The gross income available to the qualified undue hardship applicant and his or her spouse and related family members in his or her household is below 200 percent of the federal poverty level: and - g.
+Effective for dates of death on or after January 1, 2023 the assets of the qualified undue hardship applicant and his or her spouse and related family members in his or her household, excluding the qualified undue hardship applicant's tenancy in common interest in the real property, are valued below twenty-five thousand dollars (\$25,000).
+Effective January 1, 2025, the foregoing asset value eligibility ceiling shall be increased every five years by a percentage equal to the percentage increase in the Consumer Price Index for All Urban Consumers (CPI-U) as published by the Bureau of Labor Statistics. - B. An undue hardship waiver or deferral applies only during the lifetime of the qualified undue hardship applicant and only as long as the qualified undue hardship applicant continues to meet the criteria for one of the undue hardship definitions.
+A waiver or deferral of Medicaid estate recovery based on undue hardship only applies as a waiver or deferral of estate recovery for the following property: - 1.
+For a qualified undue hardship applicant who meets the criteria for the first undue hardship definition, the property of the decedent's estate that serves as the sole source of income; or - 2.
+For a qualified undue hardship applicant who meets the criteria for the second or third undue hardship definitions, the real property on which the qualified undue hardship applicant resides.

+The State Medicaid agency may continue to pursue its estate claim against any property of the Medicaid beneficiary's estate that is not subject to the undue hardship waiver or deferral.

-- A. A claim of undue hardship must be made by or on behalf of a qualified undue hardship applicant by submitting a complete undue hardship application to the State Medicaid agency together with all documentation necessary for the agency to evaluate the claim. - B. In the event that an estate is opened within six months of the Medicaid beneficiary's death, a claim of undue hardship must be made within 60 days of the date that the agency presents its estate claim according to one of the methods provided in N.C.
+- 5. The following standards and procedures are used by the State for waiving or deferring estate recoveries when recovery would cause an undue hardship, and when recovery is not cost-effective: - A. A claim of undue hardship must be made by or on behalf of a qualified undue hardship applicant by submitting a complete undue hardship application to the State Medicaid agency together with all documentation necessary for the agency to evaluate the claim. - B. In the event that an estate is opened within six months of the Medicaid beneficiary's death, a claim of undue hardship must be made within 60 days of the date that the agency presents its estate claim according to one of the methods provided in N.C.
 Gen. Stat. § 28A-19-1(a).